CAST-Extend/com.castsoftware.aip.datamart/README.md

-technical_criterion_name             | TEXT     | The Technical Criterion name of the highest contribution weight for this rule is_critical                          | BOOLEAN  | true if at least there is one critical contribution to a technical criterion weight                               | DECIMAL  | Highest weight contribution to the technical criteria weight_omg_maintainability           | DECIMAL  | Contribution weight of the technical criterion.
-0 if no contribution weight_omg_efficiency                | DECIMAL  | Contribution weight of the technical criterion.
-0 if no contribution weight_omg_reliability               | DECIMAL  | Contribution weight of the technical criterion.
-0 if no contribution weight_omg_security                  | DECIMAL  | Contribution weight of the technical criterion.
-0 if no contribution weight_omg_index                     | DECIMAL  | Contribution weight of the technical criterion.
+technical_criterion_name             | TEXT     | The Technical Criterion name of the highest contribution weight for this rule is_critical                          | BOOLEAN  | true if at least there is one critical contribution to a technical criterion weight                               | DECIMAL  | Highest weight contribution to the technical criteria weight_omg_maintainability           | DECIMAL  | Contribution weight of the ISO technical criterion.
+0 if no contribution weight_omg_efficiency                | DECIMAL  | Contribution weight of the ISO technical criterion.
+0 if no contribution weight_omg_reliability               | DECIMAL  | Contribution weight of the ISO technical criterion.
+0 if no contribution weight_omg_security                  | DECIMAL  | Contribution weight of the ISO technical criterion.
+0 if no contribution weight_omg_index                     | DECIMAL  | Contribution weight of the ISO technical criterion.
 0 if no contribution
 ```

 ### DIM_CISQ_RULES